LEADING OFF: White Sox OF Eloy Jiménez injured again

 ALL OVER AGAIN

-This time, Jiménez was injured when he stretched for first base while running out a grounder to third.
+This time, Jimenez was injured when he stretched for first base while running out a ground ball to third.
 He stumbled after the play and his right knee appeared to lock up.
-Jiménez fell face-first to the ground in shallow right field and immediately grabbed at his right leg.
+Jimenez fell face-first to the ground in shallow left field and immediately grabbed at his right leg.

 ”Thinking about what he’s going to go through and deny a chance to play, it just breaks your heart,” La Russa said.